gdbooks/TileBasedGamesInOpenTK/Chapter3.md

 #Map Format
+Knowing why we're going to use tiles, let's talk about how we are going to be treating them.
+One of the most important things in any good tile based game is the map.
+The map contains our tile data, the levels layout as well as information about each tile.
+Let's explore different ways we can represent this map.

 ###Two dimensional arrays
 I'm going to talk about two dimensional arrays a LOT.
 You will quickly find that i don't mean proper C# 2D arrays.
 I don't EVER use those.